Ribocentre-aptamer/Ribocentre-aptamer.github.io/_posts/FMN-aptamer.md

 <p class="header_box" id="SELEX">SELEX</p>
-<p>Dr. Michael Famulok et al. performed the screening using an RNA 113-mer library containing 10¹⁵ different sequences, each consisting of 14 random nucleotides surrounded by two specific primer binding sites.
+<p>Dr. Michael Famulok et al. performed the screening using an RNA 113-mer library containing 10<sup>15</sup> different sequences, each consisting of 14 random nucleotides surrounded by two specific primer binding sites.
 Specifically bound RNAs (aptamers) were selected from the RNA pool by affinity chromatography with a given cofactor (FMN)-derivatized agarose.
 RNA sequences bound to agarose were subsequently eluted with a solution containing the appropriate ligand.
-After six rounds of screening, a large number of RNAs bound to FMN and NAD+ columns.
+After six rounds of screening, a large number of RNAs bound to FMN and NAD<sup>+</sup> columns.
 From the pool of FMN-selected RNAs, the researchers cloned and sequenced 17 different clones that demonstrated the ability to specifically bind FMN.
 These FMN-binding RNAs contained two conserved regions with the sequences AGGNUAU and AGAAGG.
 13 FMN-binding RNAs contained the two conserved regions described above, and these sequences were surrounded by variable nucleotides that were capable of pairing to form defined secondary structures.
 The dissociation constants of the FMN-2 aptamer/FMN complexes were determined by analytical affinity chromatography<sup>[<a href="#ref1" style="color:#520049">1</a>]</sup>.<br>
 Detailed information are accessible on <a href="{{ site.url }}{{ site.baseurl }}/SELEX" target="_blank" style="color:#520049"><b><i>SELEX</i></b></a> page.</p>
 <br>
 <br>